Explain This Project

 code --install-extension explain-this-project-0.1.0.vsix

-- Open a project folder in VS Code
+- Open any project in VS Code

 - Open Command Palette (